flosse/scaleApp/README.markdown

       ...
     </div>

-Point to your template when you register your module.
+Link to your template when you register your module.

     scaleApp.register( "moduleId", myModule,
     {